reebalazs/reproto/protozen-js/README.md

 as Jake tasks.
 This provides some advantages:

-- Can be executed from anywhere in the soucre tree, even from inside `protozen-services`.
+- Can be executed from anywhere in the soucre tree, even from outside `protozen-js`.
 The execution is agnostic to the current directory.

 - Can be combined with other jake tasks.